aham-oudeis/Training/launch_school/RB130-Foundations-more-topics/Notes/usage_of_blocks.md

 ```

 ###  Sandwich-code scenarios
-Sometimes, we may want to perform some before and after action.
-We can do that to measure time it takes to run the code, or to open and close files.
+Sometimes, we may want to perform some 'before' and 'after' action for some code.
+We can do that to measure the time it takes to run the code, or to open and close files (resource management).

 ```ruby
 def time_it